humbertodias/spring-boot-rest-with-http2/README.md

 # SpringBoot/HTTP2

-Spring-Boot with REST using undertow over HTTP2
+Spring-Boot with REST using Undertow over HTTP2

 # Requisites